xtanaa001/academic-kickstart/content/research/applications.md

 # {{% /alert %}}
 +++

-Design of incentive-aligned systems for resource allocation and scheduling in networked environments in the presence of dynamics, ranging from changing and possibly strategic user behaviors to network connectivity and resource availability.
+I develop online decision-making algorithms and incentive mechanisms for resource allocation and scheduling in networked systems and platforms, where self-interested agents may appear sequentially, interact and possibly pursue conflicting objectives in the presence of dynamics, ranging from network connectivity to resource availability.
 Typical examples of such systems arise in

+- **Computer and Communication Networks**: the computer and communication networks have

+{{< figure library="true" src="network_routing.png" title="A caption" lightbox="true" >}}

+- **Cloud Computing**: placing computing-intensive tasks at a centralized cloud has been proven not only efficient in the computational point of view, but also ecconomically.

 - **Smart Grid**: the power grid is undergoing a dramatic transformation...

-- **Cloud Computing**: placing computing-intensive tasks at a centralized cloud has been proven not only efficient in the computational point of view, but also ecconomically.

-- **Communication Networks**: the computer and communication networks have

-{{< figure library="true" src="network_routing.png" title="A caption" lightbox="true" >}}

-Communication Networks, Cloud Computing and Smart Grid

 **Recent Publications**: